EgbertW/boilerpipe/README.md

-boilerpipe
+boilerpipe-ng
 ==========

 Boilerplate Removal and Fulltext Extraction from HTML pages

-NOTE: This is a work-in-progress transmit from Google Code.

-The latest stable version of boilerpipe is available at [`https://code.google.com/p/boilerpipe`](https://code.google.com/p/boilerpipe).
+This is a fork of the excellent yet abandoned boilerpipe by Dr. Christan Kohlschütter available at https://github.com/kohlschutter/boilerpipe

+It was forked on the additions done by [dankito](https://github.com/dankito/boilerpipe).

+Main difference from these repositories:
+- Remove included nekohtml and depend on Maven resource instead
+- Apply for inclusion in JCenter
+- Name change to avoid namespace conflicts